 - It might go without saying, but you should store candles away from direct sunlight.
 I neglected this once in the wintertime with a candle sitting by the window.
 To my surprise, the candle’s surface melted in an uneven form and then hardened to the appearance of the moon’s surface.

-- I also discovered if you store candles in a cold place such as the basement, they will crack.
+- I also discovered that if you store candles in a cold place like the basement, they will crack.

 - And I recently began covering the candles I am currently using after they have cooled.
 This keeps dust or debris from settling into the candle wax or wick.
 And it helps to keep the scent strong instead of slowly diffusing into the air over time.
 So, if your candle has a lid, use it!
 If it doesn’t have a cover, store it under a glass cloche, like the ones pictured above.